enkidevs/curriculum/Web/HTML/sectioning-elements/nav.md

 ---
 ## Practice

-Select the items that would be useful placing within a `<nav>` container.
+Select the item that would be useful placing within a `<nav>` container.

 ???